 In Los Angeles, commercial truck driver fatigue can lead to catastrophic injuries for pedestrians and drivers of smaller vehicles.
 Fatigue can lead to a driver falling asleep at the wheel and rear-ending the vehicle in front, or lead to a driver veering into oncoming traffic.
 A fatigued truck driver is less likely to have the quick reflexes necessary to respond to sudden events on the road.
-At Sharifi Firm, PLC our experienced truck accident attorneys can help determine if truck driver fatigue was the cause of an accident and fight for damages on your behalf.California Liability for Truck Driver Fatigue
+At Sharifi Firm, APC our experienced Los Angeles truck accident attorneys can help determine if truck driver fatigue was the cause of an accident and fight for damages on your behalf.California Liability for Truck Driver Fatigue

 The Federal Motor Carrier Safety Administration requires truck drivers driving a commercial motor vehicle to follow hours of service rules.
 A truck driver carrying only property can drive a maximum of 11 hours after 10 back-to-back off-duty hours.
 A truck driver may not drive beyond the 14th hour after getting on duty, after 10 hours off duty.
 Truck drivers must take mandatory rest breaks; they can start driving again only if 8 hours or fewer have passed since their last off-duty break of at least 30 minutes.
 No truck driver can drive after 60-70 hours on duty in 7 or 8 back-to-back days.

 All truck drivers are required to keep logbooks of the hours they work.
 Some drivers falsify these books either of their own volition or because of an unwritten work policy.
 A failure to follow the hours of service requirements (or a falsification of a log book) can be a basis of negligence per se.
 Under the doctrine of negligence per se, a plaintiff will need to show (1) a violation of a statute or regulation, (2) the violation caused an accident, and (3) the accident was of the type that the statute or regulation was designed to prevent.